marknelson03/app-dev/README.md

 8. Contributions -
   Mark Nelson Geva   -	Setup the tools like tailwind and next.js and for UI libraries like ShadCN UI.
 Worked on the deployment.

-  John Raniel Gerolao - Seek solution of errors in Charts and user view.
+  John Raniel Gerolao - Worked in Charts and user view.
+Help to find errors.

   Peter Estocado -	Worked on Form validation and Embedd maps.
+Help to seek solution of errors.

-  Alexis Lagajino -	Incode the Posts, comments.
+  Alexis Lagajino -	Help to find error in the Posts and comments because sometimes there is a problem in the code.